 Well, now there is another survey that proves all this.
 38.4% of online shoppers in the USA are under the age of 35.
 Only 14.4% of the people shopping online in the USA are 65 and above.

-Both platforms are great, with their own pros and cons.
-That’s why it’s important for online store owners to do in-depth research about each of them and find out which one better fits them.
+Now, both platforms are great, with their pros and cons.
+That’s why online store owners need to do in-depth research about each of them and find out which one better fits them.

 Online stores that have at least one social media channel have an average of 32% more sales